 What makes us stand out?

-The patient-centered medical home.
-Kaiser Permanente has transformed primary care through the full implementation of the medical home, and our residency has been a full partner in the process.
-Through the use of registries, close teamwork with the clinic staff, robust staff support, integrated specialty care, a broad scope of practice, and cutting-edge utilization of electronic and phone visits with patients, we have seen patient satisfaction, physician satisfaction, and quality measures improve.
-As a NCQA-recognized PCMH level III, we believe training in this setting allows each resident to learn the best medical practices, which can be utilized in all practice settings.
+Advanced primary care.
+Kaiser Permanente Washington has transformed primary care, and our residency has been a full partner in the process.
+Through the use of registries, close teamwork with the clinic staff, robust staff support, integrated specialty care, a broad scope of practice, and cutting-edge utilization of electronic and phone visits, we have one of the most-advanced primary care clinics in the nation.
+Training in this setting allows each resident to learn how to practice in and design advanced primary care.

 Education mission is primary.
 Our residency program prioritizes educational opportunities over heavy patient loads.
 This means there is time left for didactics and you can work with your attending to choose which cases represent the best learning experience for you.
 You also have the opportunity to select a track in an area of concentration as you progress through our program, allowing you the opportunity to focus on your primary medical interests.

 Longitudinal training.
 Training at Kaiser Permanente differs from the traditional "block" model employed at many residency programs.
-Instead of focusing exclusively on one service or specialty each month, our trainees care for a panel of 400 patients for 3 years, provide inpatient OB and IM care, treat urgently sick patients, care for a geriatric panel, and participate in rotating sets of specialty experiences at a regular pace throughout their three years of training.
+Instead of focusing exclusively on one service or specialty each month, our trainees care for a panel of 400 patients for 3 years, provide inpatient OB, IM, and pediatric care, treat urgently sick patients, care for a geriatric panel, and participate in rotating sets of specialty experiences at a regular pace throughout their three years of training.

 Pharma Free.
 Our internal pharmacy and therapeutics committee reviews and screens all new pharmaceuticals.
 Pharmacy representatives are not allowed to speak directly to staff, and our program does not permit direct interactions with pharmaceutical industry.